strykeforce/thirdcoast/README.md

-# Sidewinder
+# Third Coast

-Sidewinder swerve drive and Talon configuration library.
+Third Coast swerve drive and Talon configuration library.

 ## Talon Configurations

-Sidewinder provides a library for storing any number of Talon configurations in a [TOML](https://github.com/toml-lang/toml) file and applying them to Talons.
+Third Coast provides a library for storing any number of Talon configurations in a [TOML](https://github.com/toml-lang/toml) file and applying them to Talons.
 The configuration file is stored in the robot application JAR and loaded by the class loader.

 The structure of a Talon configuration file is: